 Fish Oil Supplements

-Consumption of fish or fish oil supplements are high in Omega-3-fatty acids.
+Consumption of fish or fish oil supplements is high in Omega-3-fatty acids.
 Scientists and medical researchers know these compounds are beneficial in reducing inflammation.

 These effects have also been well documented for patients with heart disease.
 Doctors have found that consuming approximately 250 mg/day reduces the risk of dying from heart disease including sudden death from heart disease.
 At these doses, there does not appear to be any significant risk.